AgentBluenote/Mozilla/accessibility/assessment-finished/marking-guide.md

 ##The table

 <dl>
-  <dt>The data table is not currently very accessible — it is hard for non-visual users like screenreader users to associate data rows and columns together, and the table also has no kind of summary to make it clear what it shows.
+  <dt>The data table is not currently very accessible — it is hard for screenreader users to associate data rows and columns together, and the table also has no kind of summary to make it clear what it shows.
 Can you add some features to your HTML to fix this problem?</dt>
   <dd>Six marks.
   <ul>
     <li>They should add a suitable summary of the table in a <code>summary</code> attribute or <code>&lt;caption&gt;</code> element.